Wrongful Death Overview

-The jury's determination is not the final word, however, and the size of the award may be adjusted upward or downward by the court for a variety of reasons.
+The jury's determination is not the final word.
+The size of the award may be adjusted upward or downward by the court for various reasons.

-Using Expert Testimony to Determine Pecuniary Loss
+Using Expert Testimony To Determine Pecuniary Loss

 In most states, a plaintiff may not recover punitive damages in a wrongful death action.
-There are some states, however, that have specific statutes that permit the recovery of punitive damages.
+Some states, such as California, have specific statutes permitting the recovery of punitive damages.

 Survival Actions for Personal Injury

-In addition to damages for wrongful death, the distributees may be able to recover damages for personal injury to the decedent.
-These are called "survival actions," since the personal injury action survives the person who suffered the injury.
+In addition to damages for wrongful death, you can recover damages in some states for personal injury to a decedent.
+This type of case is called a survival action because the personal injury action survives the person who suffered the injury.

 - The degree of consciousness

-- The severity of pain
+- The severity of the pain

-- The apprehension of impending death, along with the duration of such suffering
+- The apprehension of impending death

 Have Questions After Reading This Wrongful Death Overview?
 Talk to an Attorney